eddmann/eddmann.github.io/_posts/2014/2014-04-12-implementing-rot13-and-rot-n-caesar-ciphers-in-python.md

 ## Generic Alphabet Shift Implementation

-Using Python's string translation functionality I was able to make a more generic implementation, allowing you to specify the position length.
+Using Python's string translation functionality, I was able to create a more generic implementation that allows you to specify the shift length.
 I decided on using partial function application to allow for rotation functions to be composed and reused.
-For example the use-case below follows a single invocation of the initially implemented function.
+For example, the use-case below follows a single invocation of the initially implemented function.
-We could have instead assigned this function to a variable (say 'rot13') and call at will.
+We could have instead assigned this function to a variable (say `rot13`) and called it at will.

 ```python
 def rot_alpha(n):